Iroso Umbo (Ìrosùn Ogbè)

 • That this is where men leave women.

-• That the person has to take care of diabetes and blood circulation problems, he is not going to lose a member of his body.
+• That the person has to take care of diabetes and blood circulation problems, so as not to lose a member of their body.

-• That you have to put yam in Eshu.
+• That you have to add yam to Eshu.

 • From diseases of the throat and heart.

-• That she likes to talk and spread the moral of other women.
+• Who likes to talk and spread the morals of other women.

-What is the Iroso Umbo sign talking about?
+What does the Iroso Umbo sign talk about?

 • As a person of doubtful morals, he likes parties, entanglements, gossip, he believes himself self-sufficient and superior to others.